biomed-AI/Hist2ST/README.md

 NOTE: Run the following command if you want to run the script tutorial.ipynb

- Please run the script `download.sh` in the folder [data](https://github.com/biomed-AI/Hist2ST/tree/main/data)
+1. Please run the script `download.sh` in the folder [data](https://github.com/biomed-AI/Hist2ST/tree/main/data)

 or

 Run the command line `git clone https://github.com/almaan/her2st.git` in the dir [data](https://github.com/biomed-AI/Hist2ST/tree/main/data)

+2. Run `gunzip *.gz` in the dir `Hist2ST/data/her2st/data/ST-cnts/` to unzip the gz files

 # Datasets